Siddpawar9222/Obsidian-Vault/SpringBoot/Spring Boot Logging/Introduction.md

 1. **Logback**: A popular logging framework that is the default in many Spring Boot applications.
 It offers flexible configuration and good performance.

-    Spring Boot comes with a default logging configuration that uses Logback as the default logging implementation.
     It provides a good balance between simplicity and flexibility.
-When you create a Spring Boot project, you don't need to manually set up Logback because Spring Boot has already done it for you
+When you create a Spring Boot project, you don't need to manually set up Logback because Spring Boot has already done it for you.(default for spring boot)

 2. **Log4j2**: Another widely used logging framework with features like asynchronous logging and support for various output formats.